harrymander/dataclasses-struct/README.md

 (Omit the `poetry run` if the Poetry virtualenv is activated.)

-Uses `ruff` for linting, which is enforced on pull requests:
+Uses `ruff` and `flake8` for linting, which is enforced on pull requests:

 ```
 poetry run ruff check .
+poetry run flake8
 ```

 See `pyproject.toml` for the list of enabled checks.
 I recommend installing the